James Joseph Sylvester

-Biography
+Early life, family and education

 James Joseph was born in London on 3 September 1814, the son of Abraham Joseph, a Jewish merchant.
-James later adopted the surname Sylvester when his older brother did so upon emigration to the United States.

-At the age of 14, Sylvester was a student of Augustus De Morgan at the University of London (now University College London).
+James later adopted the surname Sylvester when his older brother did so upon emigration to the US.
+At age 14, Sylvester was a student of Augustus De Morgan at the University of London (now University College London).
 His family withdrew him from the university after he was accused of stabbing a fellow student with a knife.
 Subsequently, he attended the Liverpool Royal Institution.

 Sylvester began his study of mathematics at St John's College, Cambridge in 1831, where his tutor was John Hymers.
 Although his studies were interrupted for almost two years due to a prolonged illness, he nevertheless ranked second in Cambridge's famous mathematical examination, the tripos, for which he sat in 1837.
 However, Sylvester was not issued a degree, because graduates at that time were required to state their acceptance of the Thirty-nine Articles of the Church of England, and he could not do so because he was Jewish.
 For the same reason, he was unable to compete for a Fellowship or obtain a Smith's prize.
 In 1838, Sylvester became professor of natural philosophy at University College London and in 1839 a Fellow of the Royal Society of London.
 In 1841, he was awarded a BA and an MA by Trinity College Dublin.